-ackups should be executed at a time when there is no client activity, in order to ensure model consistency.
+Backups should be executed at a time when there is no client activity, in order to ensure model consistency.
 If you cannot be sure that there is no client traffic at the time of the snapshot, please stop the Teamwork Cloud service momentarily.
-Once the "nodetool snapshot" command has completed,
+Once the "nodetool snapshot" command has

-Restore restart the Teamwork Cloud service.
+Restorteted, you can restart the Teamwork Cloud service.